michalsc/Emu68/docs/tutorials/SD_Preparation.md

 ![step_12](img/sd_prep/step_12.png)

-As you may see I have changed the ``SCSI_DEVICE_NAME`` so that it points to Emu68 SDHC driver, named ``brcm-sdhc.device``.
+As you may see I have changed the ``SCSI_DEVICE_NAME`` so that it points to Emu68 driver.
+The driver name will differ depending on model of RaspberryPi which you are using:

+- Pi Zero2, Pi3A+, Pi3B, Pi3B+ should use ``brcm-sdhc.device``,
+- Pi 4B+ and CM4 should use ``brcm-emmc.device``.

 If you want to reduce startup time of HDToolBox, consider reducing ``SCSI_MAX_LUN`` to ``0``, as the device driver is not using logical units.
 Now you may start HDToolBox.
 It should successfully report two unknown SCSI hard drives at addresses 0 and 1.
 You have to change the drive type before partitioning can begin, so let's do it.

 ![step_13](img/sd_prep/step_13.png)